mrousavy/react-native-vision-camera/README.md

 ### Features

+VisionCamera is a powerful and fast Camera component for React Native.
+It features:

 * Photo and Video capture
 * Customizable devices and multi-cameras (smoothly zoom out to "fish-eye" camera)
 * Customizable FPS